Cracked Teeth Treatment in Charlotte, NC

 Afraid to show her teeth

 Difficulty eating certain foods.
 The fear that the tooth may begin to fall apart.
-The embarrassment that a visibly damaged or cracked tooth can cause.
+The embarrassment a visibly damaged or cracked tooth can cause.
 Even when not accompanied by much pain, chipped, broken, and cracked teeth create their share of problems.
 Those immediate concerns are just the beginning.
-If a tooth is broken open, bacteria can easily get inside it and cause a painful infection that may require advanced treatment like root canals if not addressed.
-Our team at Charlotte Dental Arts can make a tooth strong and whole again with proven treatment for damaged and cracked teeth in Charlotte, NC.
+If a tooth is broken open, bacteria can easily get inside it and cause a painful infection that may require advanced treatment if not addressed.
+Our emergency dental team at Charlotte Dental Arts can make a tooth strong and whole again with proven cracked tooth treatment in Charlotte, NC.
+Whether you need a simple filling or a full same-day CEREC crown, we provide fast, effective care to restore your smile.

 Cracked Teeth Treatment Options

-Cavity fillings reinforce your teeth, making them strong enough to withstand normal biting pressure after decay or trauma has weakened the tooth.
-If tooth decay or a cavity is present, we’ll clear it out thoroughly before placing filling material into the empty space and resealing the crown.
-This will fortify the tooth and preserve your oral health.
+Dental fillings reinforce your teeth, making them strong enough to withstand normal biting pressure after decay or trauma has weakened the tooth.
+If tooth decay or a cavity is present, we clear it out thoroughly before placing filling material into the empty space and resealing the crown.
+This fortifies the tooth and preserves your oral health.
 Fillings come in a variety of materials.
-We recommend composite fillings in Charlotte, NC to restore your dental aesthetics, because they’re tooth-colored and don’t show through the enamel.
+We recommend composite fillings in Charlotte, NC to restore your dental aesthetics, because they are tooth-colored and do not show through the enamel.

-If your tooth has sustained moderate or severe damage a dental crown can make your smile whole, strong, and attractive again.
-Crowns, also known as caps, fortify your teeth after they’ve been damaged on the outside or have undergone treatment for root canal infections.
+If your tooth has sustained moderate or severe damage, a dental crown can make your smile whole, strong, and attractive again.
+Crowns, also known as caps, fortify your teeth after they have been damaged on the outside or have undergone treatment for infections.
 Each crown is custom made for your bite and aesthetic specifications.
+With our CEREC technology, we can design and place your crown in a single visit, eliminating the need for a temporary restoration.

 Dental bonding can make cracked teeth look like new.
 A common cosmetic procedure, bonding involves placing a composite resin, a tooth-colored material much like that used for dental fillings, onto a chipped or cracked tooth, concealing the visible flaws.
 As with inlays, onlays, and crowns, the bonding material can be chosen to match the color of the adjacent teeth for a harmonious appearance.